 Preliminary Analyses

-The study involves two large groups.
+The study involved two large groups.
 The first group completed the FTF-AC a few months before the COVID-19 outbreak, while the second group completed the VAC several months after the outbreak.
-To ensure that the two groups were comparable and to rule out any possible explanations due to differences, we investigated the differences between the two groups in two available skills.
+To ensure that the two groups were comparable and to rule out any possible explanations due to divergences, we investigated the differences between the two groups in two available skills.
 These skills were measured similarly for all the candidates during the first selection day of the military selection process.
 The skills were general cognitive ability and adjustment.

-Because of the size of the groups, we calculated an effect size measurement and used Cohen’s (1988) rules of thumb, defining d = 0.20 as a small effect, d = 0.50 as a medium effect, and d = 0.80 as a large effect.
+Because of the size of the groups, we calculated an effect size measurement and used Cohen’s (1988) rule of thumb, defining d = 0.20 as a small effect, d = 0.50 as a medium effect, and d = 0.80 as a large effect.
 First, we examined whether the groups had differences in general cognitive ability.
-We found no difference between candidates in the FTF-AC (M = 56.339, SD = 17.457) and candidates in the VAC (M = 57.129, SD = 19.121); (t [6300.490] = 2.039, p <0.05, d = 0.044).
-Secondly, we examined whether there were differences in adjustment and found no difference between candidates in the FTF-AC (M = 24.019, SD = 4.573) and candidates in the VAC (M = 23.957, SD = 4.481); (t [10697] = - 0.673, NS, d = -0.014).
+We found no significant difference between candidates in the FTF-AC (M = 56.339, SD = 17.457) and candidates in the VAC (M = 57.129, SD = 19.121); (t [6300.490] = 2.039, p <0.05, d = 0.044).
+Secondly, we examined whether there were differences in adjustment and found no significant difference between candidates in the FTF-AC (M = 24.019, SD = 4.573) and candidates in the VAC (M = 23.957, SD = 4.481); (t [10697] = - 0.673, NS, d = -0.014).

 Structural Validity of the VAC

 We conducted a three-stage analysis to test research question 1, which aims to determine whether the dimensions of VAC and FTF-AC measure similar capabilities.
-First, we compared the construct validity of the VAC to FTF-AC through factor analysis using the direct oblimin method without constraints for each AC separately.
+First, we compared the construct validity of the VAC to the FTF-AC through factor analysis using the direct oblimin method without constraints for each AC separately.
 This enabled us to assess the similarity in how the dimensions of each AC were combined into factors and the strength of the loading for each dimension.
-We found that a single factor emerged in both VAC and FTF-AC, with all dimensions at the two ACs being reduced to one factor, as shown in Table 2.
-To compare the two ACs statistically, we conducted follow-up tests of metric invariance (Cheung & Lau, 2012) and discovered that the structures of the different ACs were similar.
-We compared two models, one that forces the loadings and intercept to be similar and a baseline model that do not force assumptions.
+We found that a single factor emerged in both the VAC and the FTF-AC, with all dimensions in the two ACs reduced to one factor, as shown in Table 2.
+To compare the two ACs statistically, we conducted follow-up tests of metric invariance (Cheung & Lau, 2012) and discovered that the structures of both ACs were similar.
+We compared two models, one that forces the loadings and intercept to be similar and a baseline model that does not force assumptions.
 We used the difference in comparative fit index (CFI) (ΔCFI), which is the most widely used and empirically best supported criterion to define invariance (Chen, 2007).
-Both models had a sufficient CFI levels (.958 and .955) as the ΔCFI = .003 (which is smaller from the often used cut-point of ΔCFI < .01) it seems that there is no substantial decrease in model fit and thus the models are structurally similar.
+Both models had sufficient CFI levels (.958 and .955) with ΔCFI = .003 (which is smaller than the often-used cut-point of ΔCFI < .01).
+Thus, it seems that there was no substantial decrease in model fit and thus the models are structurally similar.

 ***Table 2- about here***